 We ordered their cantaloupe and crab bisque, served cold, along with a salad to start lunch.
 The cantaloupe and crab bisque was perfectly refreshing, interesting and delicious.
 After biking many miles in 90-degree temperatures it really hits the spot!
 Their Hawaiian chicken sandwich, topped with grilled pineapple and melted provolone, was so tender and flavorful.
 It was the best chicken sandwich we have eaten in a long time.
 The wild boar tacos were a little on the small side, and did not stand out as much, but were still flavorful.

 If you arrive at the restaurant on a bicycle, without a lock, like we did, Glen Rock Mill Inn has their guests covered.
-Their friendly and knowledgable owner Brendan happily loaned us two bike locks.
+Their friendly and knowledgeable owner Brendan happily loaned us two bike locks.
 Many guests who stay at the inn go for bike rides, so they’re well prepared.

 Unfortunately, during COVID-19, the inn and indoor dining is currently closed.
 But their terrace is a wonderful place to grab a meal Friday – Sunday.